0brym/tinyweb/README.md

 # TinyWeb Browser

-A lightweight web browser built with GTK and WebKit.
+A lightweight web browser built with GTK and WebKit for Linux and WSL2.

 ## Features
 - Simple and minimal interface